General Manager, Head of Asia Pacific & Japan

 “It's been a journey that has been driven by the expansion of the Nasdaq brand and the competence of the company,” said Ulf.

-Ulf, who is the regional head of Nasdaq’s operations in North Asia and Japan, noted that Nasdaq has made substantial investments in the region, setting up offices in countries like Japan, India, China and Singapore, as well as cities such as Hong Kong, Beijing, Manila and Sydney.
+Ulf, who is the regional head of Nasdaq’s operations in Asia Pacific and Japan, noted that Nasdaq has made substantial investments in the region, setting up offices in countries like Japan, India, China and Singapore, as well as cities such as Hong Kong, Beijing, Manila and Sydney.